open-telemetry/opentelemetry-specification/specification/performance.md

 Although there are inevitable overhead to achieve monitoring, API should not degrade the end-user application as possible.
 So that it should not block the end-user application nor consume too much memory resource.

-Especially, most telemetry exporters need to call API of servers to export traces.
-API call operations should be performed in asynchronous I/O or background thread to prevent blocking end-user applications.

 See also [Concurrency and Thread-Safety](concurrency.md) if the implementation supports concurrency.

 ### Tradeoff between non-blocking and memory consumption